NOAA-GSL/mpas_app/docs/sections/user_guide/build_run.rst

 - task ``scrub_mpassit`` - Deletes the mpassit directories.
 - task ``scrub_init`` - Deletes the init file from the forecast directory.

-To disable certain archiving or scrubbing steps, we recommend you edit the relevant file to disable them.
+To disable scrubbing steps, use the ``!remove`` feature.
+For example, this disables scrubbing the forecast directory:

-These are ``parm/wflow/archiving.yaml`` for archiving and ``parm/wflow/scrubbing.yaml`` for scrubbing.
-It is possible to achieve this through ``!remove`` statements, but the dependencies for scrubbing will not update if an archiving step is removed.
+.. code-block: yaml
+   workflow:
+     tasks:
+       task_scrub_forecast: !remove

+See ``parm/wflow/scrubbing.yaml`` for a list of tasks.

+Removing archiving steps has two steps.
+First, use ``!remove`` to remove tasks (see ``parm/wflow/archiving.yaml`` for a list).
+Then edit ``parm/wflow/scrubbing.yaml`` to remove any dependencies on the task.